BarberAxthelm/Vd2-Vg9_TCR_Analysis/README.md

     - a fasta and pdf file for every combination of animal, timepoint, and chain.

 ### TCR_Randomization_Statistics.R

+This script creates randomized lists based on the data, to run statistics on.
+It can be used to compare to the output of TCR_Diversity.R.
+Manual edits need to be made to run for each animal.
+It is setup to run for one animal at a time.

+It imports:

+    - CSV MiXCR Data file formated by TCR_Data_Preparation_MiXCR.R

+It exports:

+    - a CSV containing diversity statistics for a particular animal.

 ### TCR_Upset_Plot.R

+This scripts creates 3 upset plots (for all animals): TCRD, TCRG, TCRD-TCRG.

+It imports:

+    - CSV MiXCR Data file formated by TCR_Data_Preparation_MiXCR.R

+It exports:

+    - 3 Upset Plots: TCRD, TCRG, TCRD-TCRG.

 ### TCRG_CDR3_Shared_Clonotypes.R

 This script identifies clonoltypes  shared between animals and timepoints for TCRG.